Dental neglect: systematic review

 Summary

 Varying definitions of dental neglect exist and broadly encompass “the persistent failure to meet a child’s basic oral health needs, which is likely to result in the serious impairment of the child’s oral or general health and development”.
-This systematic review evaluates the scientific literature on abusive and non-abusive dental neglect in children published up until November 2014 and reflects the findings of eligible studies.
-The review aims to answer one clinical question:
+This systematic review evaluates the scientific literature on abusive and non-abusive dental neglect in children published up until May 2024 and reflects the findings of eligible studies.
+The review aims to answer two clinical questions:

 -

-- What are the parent/carer characteristics of a child with dental neglect, and what oral features are present in these children?
+- What are the oro-dental characteristics associated with dental neglect in children?

 Key findings: